 Fire door ironmongery must-have CE marks and must be compatible with complying with UK regulations.
 Ironmongery consists of hinges, latches and door closers.
 They must all be securely fixed and of the correct specification to adhere to the fire door leaf certification label.

-The relevant fire door regulations must be adhered to, this will help ensure compliance.
+The relevant fire door regulations must be adhered to; this will help ensure compliance.
 The fire door frame must have the same FD rating as the door.
-Intumescent seals and cold smoke seals must be checked and specified correctly to ensure compatibility between the door frame and the doors (fire door sets).
+Intumescent and cold smoke seals must be checked and specified correctly to ensure compatibility between the door frame and the doors (fire door sets).

-For a fire resistant door installation quote contact us
+For a fire-resistant door installation quote, contact us